Photo courtesy of Yosemite Hospitality

-The ambience alone is worth a splurge at the dining room of the Majestic Yosemite Hotel, the stopover of presidents, queens, entertainers, and moguls since it opened in 1927 (and Stanley Kubrick’s inspiration for the hotel in The Shining).
-The formal dining room –there’s a dress code for dinner – serves such Continental classics as French onion soup, duck leg confit, and rack of lamb Provençal under chandelier-studded 34-foot ceilings; the Sunday brunch buffet is especially popular, as is the annual Renaissance-themed Christmas dinners in December.
+The ambience alone is worth a splurge at the dining room of the Majestic Yosemite Hotel, the stopover of presidents, queens, entertainers, and moguls since it opened in 1927 (and, allegedly, one of Stanley Kubrick’s inspirations for the hotel in The Shining).
+The formal dining room—there’s a dress code at dinnertime—serves such continental classics as French onion soup, duck leg confit, and rack of lamb Provença,l under chandelier-studded 34-foot ceilings.
+The Sunday brunch buffet is especially popular, as are the annual Renaissance-themed Christmas dinners in December.
 For a more casual option, the bar serves sandwiches, salads, and soups, and maybe best of all, offers outdoor tables so you can nibble food and enjoy a craft cocktail or glass of wine surrounded by glorious views.
 (Open year-round)

 By Deb Hopewell, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Dine like Royalty at the Ahwanhnee, an Unofficial Yosemite Landmark